AGhost-7/azure-active-directory-example/README.md

 - `CLIENT_SECRET`: Active directory section for your app, click "Certificates & secrets", and create a new client secret.

-Navigate to the "API permissions", and add "Group.Read.All" permission (delegated).
+Navigate to the "API permissions", and add "Directory.Read.All", as well as "User.Read.All" permission (delegated).

 Start ngrok, and grab the https url (e.g., `https://123.ngrok.io`) and append `/authenticate/openid/return`.
 This will be your redirect URL.
 Set it as the